jax-ml/jax/docs/Custom_Operation_for_GPUs.md

 As XLA does not have enough knowledge about the custom functions to shard input tensors, it decides to replicate them to produce correct values before making the custom call.

-To avoid this overhead, we can:
+To avoid this duplication, we can:
-- custom_partitioning: to make it behave like all native JAX operations (but more complicated)
+- [custom_partitioning](https://jax.readthedocs.io/en/latest/jax.experimental.custom_partitioning.html): to make it behave like all native JAX operations (but more complicated)
 - Use manual sharding
-  - xmap: deprecated and bugged in some cases when combined with grad
+  - [xmap](https://jax.readthedocs.io/en/latest/notebooks/xmap_tutorial.html): deprecated and bugged in some cases when combined with grad
-  - shard_map: experimental but should work
+  - [shard_map](https://jax.readthedocs.io/en/latest/jep/14273-shard-map.html): experimental but should work

+We show examples for xmap and custom_partitioning below.

+### Shard the forward function with xmap

 ```python
 jax.config.update("experimental_xmap_spmd_lowering", True)